A good friend of mine, Adam, was “trapped”…

 These foods (like boxed macaroni and cheese, raman noodles, potato chips and other snacks, etc.) typically have the longest shelf-life.

-Search your pantry to plan out your meals, using these foods first.
+Search your pantry to plan out your meals, using these types of foods next.

 Step 4: Canned Goods And Staples

-Many of these foods can be ruined by moisture (like if it’s hot and humid out and you have no air conditioning) or other outside elements that can take a long shelf-life and destroy it (more on this in a minute).
+But beware – many of these foods can be ruined by moisture (like if it’s hot and humid out and you have no air conditioning) or other outside elements that can destroy their advantage of a long shelf-life! (more on this in a minute).

 And make sure to look at expiration dates!

-Now, it may seem from this plan so far that you’d be squared away for several days and not have to worry, right?
+Now that you’re armed with this simple 5-step plan, it may seem that you’d be squared away for several days and not have to worry, right?

 Not so fast there Sparky…

-There are any number of things that can go wrong that can throw your entire response plan out the window…
+There are any number of things that can go wrong and can throw your entire response plan out the window…

-A disaster can destroy your entire stockile in one strike… the disaster can go longer than expected… your friends and extended family can strain your supplies… you can even be attacked by looters or just plain old ticked-off citizens who will do anything – including beg, borrow or STEAL – to feed their families.
+A disaster can destroy your entire stockpile in one strike… the disaster can go longer than expected… your friends and extended family can strain your supplies… you can even be attacked by looters or just plain old ticked-off citizens who will do anything – including beg, borrow or even STEAL your food stores – to feed their own families.